logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-11-creating-excel-reports-using-tautilities/creating-a-summary-report-in-excel/implementing-the-interface.md

 In this topic, the procedure generateMethod\(\), which interfaces with the TAUtilities APIs, is implemented.

-**Before proceeding:**At this point, your Excel spreadsheet should be created, with a **Generate** button and a macro attached to it.
+Before proceeding:At this point, your Excel spreadsheet should be created, with a **Generate** button and a macro attached to it.
 The macro code is defined in the [Creating the macro in Microsoft Excel](/testarchitect-tutorial/part-3-extending-testarchitect/lesson-11-creating-excel-reports-using-tautilities/creating-a-summary-report-in-excel/creating-the-macro-in-microsoft-excel) topic.

 You will now create the code for the generateMethod\(\) procedure, which implements the interface to TAUtilities.